dynamicwebpaige/community-1/rfcs/20190308-addons-proxy-maintainership.md

 merged by a proxy maintainer.

-If a proxy maintainer fails to provide sufficient support for their subpackage they can be designated as non-active and that will be taken into account during the periodic review of their subpackage/submodule.
+If a proxy maintainer fails to provide sufficient support for their subpackage they can be designated as inactive and that will be taken into account during the periodic review of their subpackage/submodule.

-### Retiring from proxy maintainership
+### Retiring from Proxy Maintainership

 If a proxy maintainer decides that they no longer wish to maintain one or more of their subpackages, they must commit to the following procedure: